olayemidamola/titanic/README.md

 # Titanic Project using (Flask + SQLite3)

 A simple flask web application to display content of the titanic dataset.
-Users can get information such as Survival statistics, Embarkation ports, Pasenger statistics and can also view all passenger data all on the homepage.
+Users can get information such as Survival statistics, Embarkation ports, passenger statistics and can also view all passenger data all on the homepage.

 ## Project Structure

 ```
 titanic_app/
-├── Data Preprocessing/       # Placeholder for future data tasks
+├── data preprocessing/       # Placeholder for future data tasks
-|   ├── train.csv       #the original database from Kaggle
+|   ├── train.csv       #The original database from Kaggle
 |   ├── titanic.ipynb   #Notebook used for cleaning data
 │   └── titanic_cleaned.csv             #Cleaned Titanic Data
 |